-In the Primary programmes you will examine the philosophy, content, integration and methods of delivery to implement the New Zealand Curriculum in primary and intermediate schools.
-In addition, Te Pōkai Mātauranga o te Ao Rua students will have an introduction to marau – guidelines for teaching in Māori-medium settings and an exploration of te reo Māori and kaupapa Māori in primary education environments.
+You will examine the philosophy, content, integration and methods of delivery to implement the New Zealand Curriculum in primary and intermediate schools.
+In addition, Te Pōkai Mātauranga o te Ao Rua student teachers will have an introduction to marau – guidelines for teaching in Māori-medium settings and an exploration of te reo Māori and kaupapa Māori in primary education environments.

-For Secondary student teachers, this strand is designed to develop competence in your specialist subjects.
-In these papers you will cover approaches, activities, assessment and resources appropriate to the teaching of each subject.
-Read more about the Secondary Curriculum Subjects.
+You will engage across curriculum learning areas and develop pedagogically appropriate teaching approaches; and extend and broaden curriculum knowledge and pedagogically appropriate teaching approaches across curriculum learning areas.
+For secondary education student teachers, this strand is designed to develop competence in your specialist subjects.
+In these papers you will cover approaches, activities, assessment and resources appropriate to the teaching of Secondary Curriculum Subjects.

 You will design and implement evidence-informed learning interventions and use responsive, adaptive teaching strategies across curriculum learning areas that foster a learning-focused culture and professional relationships.
 You will demonstrate decision-making skills, reflexive practice, personal teaching growth and development.
 Noho Marae is an experiential learning of place-based histories, te reo Māori, tikanga marae, and Te Tiriti o Waitangi partnership.
 This strand includes evidence-based inquiry, developing your skills as critically reflective and researching practitioners.
 You will propose, conduct, and present research into your developing professional practice; reflecting on your personal and professional philosophy of teaching.